 The energy release in the supernova explosion is enormous.
-At its maximum, the luminosity may be comparable with the luminosity of an entire galaxy, of order $10^{10}L{\odot}$ .
+At its maximum, the luminosity may be comparable with the luminosity of an entire galaxy, of order $10^{10} L{\odot}$.
 This lasts for several days, followed by a gradual decay in luminosity over a period of months.
-Even so, the energy emitted as visible light is only a relatively small fraction of the total amount of energy released, which is of order $10^{53}$ erg.
+Even so, the energy emitted as visible light is only a relatively small fraction of the total amount of energy released, which is of order 10^{53} erg.
 Most of the energy is emitted in the form of neutrinos, while sizeable fractions are also used to expel the outer parts of the star with high velocity, or are stored in rotational energy of the remaining core.
 It is striking that this energy, and the energy required to dissociate the nuclei produced during the preceding nuclear burning, comes entirely from the release of gravitational potential energy of the core.

-Estimate the energy release in gravitational collapse of a core of mass $1M{\odot}$ , from an initial density of $10^9 \,\mathrm{g \, cm^{-3}}$ (typical of the situation during silicon burning) to the nuclear density of $10^{14} \,\mathrm{g \, cm^{-3}}$ .
+Estimate the energy release in gravitational collapse of a core of mass $1 \,\mathrm{M}{\odot}$, from an initial density of $10^9 \,\mathrm{g \, cm^{-3}}$ (typical of the situation during silicon burning) to the nuclear density of $10^{14} \,\mathrm{g \, cm^{-3}}$.
 Compare with the total rest-mass energy of the core.

 Observationally, a supernova explosion is a spectacular phenomenon.
-Unfortunately they are rare.
+Unfortunately10 they are rare.
 In our own Galaxy only a few have been recorded, the last in the seventeenth century.
-An interesting example is the supernova that was recorded by Chinese astronomers in 1054; it is now the site of a interstellar cloud (the Crab nebula), containing a pulsar with a period of 0.033 sec, which has been observed in both radio, optical and
+An interesting example is the supernova that was recorded by Chinese astronomers in 1054; it is now the site of a interstellar cloud (the Crab nebula), containing a pulsar with a period of 0.033 sec, which has been observed in both radio, optical and X-ray emission.
+Most of our detailed information on supernova explosions is based on supernovae in distant galaxies, and hence difficult to observe.
+However, in February 1987 a supernova, designated SN1987A, exploded in the Large Magellanic Cloud, a nearby small galaxy.
+It reached a maximum apparent magnitude of 2.8, and hence was easily visible to the naked eye.
+More importantly, its relative proximity and brightness permitted very detailed observations.
+A discussion of the stellar evolution leading up to the explosion, and of the observations, was given by Woosley & Weaver (1989).
+Chevalier (1992) summarized the first 5 years' investigations of the supernova.

-&lt;sup>10Although a nearby supernova might be a little unpleasant.
+10Although a nearby supernova might be a little unpleasant.

-Figure 14.5: Light curve, in V-magnitude, of SN1987A in the Large Magellanic Cloud.
+Figure 14.6: Light curve, in V-magnitude, of SN1987A in the Large Magellanic Cloud.
 The abscissa is days, according to the so-called Julian date.
 (From Burki et al. 1989.)